apache/flink/docs/setup/config.md

 - `restart-strategy.fixed-delay.delay`: Delay between restart attempts, used if the default restart strategy is set to "fixed-delay".
 Default value is the `akka.ask.timeout`.

-- `restart-strategy.failure-rate.max-failures-per-unit`: Maximum number of restarts in given time unit before failing a job in "failure-rate" strategy.
+- `restart-strategy.failure-rate.max-failures-per-interval`: Maximum number of restarts in given time interval before failing a job in "failure-rate" strategy.
 Default value is 1.

-- `restart-strategy.failure-rate.failure-rate-unit`: Time unit for measuring failure rate in "failure-rate" strategy.
-One of java.util.concurrent.TimeUnit values .
+- `restart-strategy.failure-rate.failure-rate-interval`: Time interval for measuring failure rate in "failure-rate" strategy.
-Default value is `MINUTES`.
+Default value is `1 minute`.

-- `restart-strategy.failure-rate.failure-rate-unit`: Delay between restart attempts, used if the default restart strategy is set to "failure-rate".
+- `restart-strategy.failure-rate.delay`: Delay between restart attempts, used if the default restart strategy is set to "failure-rate".
 Default value is the `akka.ask.timeout`.

 ## Full Reference